openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 #### Control loop to manage secret read permissions in openshift-config
 List/watch for individual names has been possible for several releases.
-A control loop in either the ingress operator or the cluster config operator will watch for ingress.spec.customizeableRouteSpec.servingCertKeyPairSecret and will create a role/rolebinding for the corresponding ingress.status.customizeableRouteStatus.consumingUsers.
+A control loop in either the ingress operator or the cluster config operator will watch for ingress.spec.componentRouteSpec.servingCertKeyPairSecret and will create a role/rolebinding for the corresponding ingress.status.componentRouteStatus.consumingUsers.
 This will allow an operator (or other binary with that user) to get/list/watch on the particular secret.

 This means that the power to mutate ingresses.config.openshift.io and ingresses.config.openshfit.io/status